onelessangel/PC/README.md

-# PC - The Basics of Computer Programming
+# PC - The basics of Computer Programming

 ## First Blood